AXIA-DEV/moonbeam/tests/README.md

 ### Execution

-Then run `npm run para-test-no-ci` to run the parachain tests in the para-tests-no-ci folder.
+Then run `npm run para-test-no-ci` to run the allychain tests in the para-tests-no-ci folder.

 This script is prefixed with `DEBUG=test:substrateEvents ` to log events during the tests.